carlfranklin/BindablePropertiesInMaui/README.md

 ![Additional information](images/2c0044351683c136074708773b5ed14f70a81ab26d0c6a65d0f177d006f7e6ec.png)

-Great, now let's run the app to ensure everything is working as expected.
+Now, let's run the app to ensure everything is working as expected.

 In this case, I will be demonstrating the app on a Windows Machine, but you can run it on your preferred emulator or simulator and expect similar results.